time4tea/gopro-dashboard-overlay/README.md

 No attempt has been made to optimise this program!
 Right now, on my machine, it renders an 11 minute file in about 7 mins.

+## Known Bugs / Issues

+- Aligning overlay with video - not exact! - Start garmin first, and wait for GPS lock before recording
+- Multiple GoPro files concatentated and overlayed.
+Current limit of 10 mins (in 1080p/60) is annoying.

 ## Controlling the dashbord layout / controlling widgets

 Its all hard coded right now.